Frequently Asked Questions

 - Monthly filers should attach payments to Form L-1V Withholding Payment Voucher.
 However, income taxes withheld in the last month of a quarter (March, June, September, December) should be submitted with the L-1 return for the respective quarter.

-- Semimonthly filers must submit payments electronically using LDR’s online service Louisiana Taxpayer Access Point (LaTAP) .
+- Semimonthly filers must submit payments electronically.
+One option is to use LDR’s online service Louisiana Taxpayer Access Point (LaTAP) .

 - Quarterly payments are due on the last day of the month following the close of the reporting period.

 - Monthly payments are due on the last day of the month following the close of the monthly period.

 - Semi-monthly payments must be submitted electronically, and are due as follows:

 - Taxes withheld for the first through the fifteenth day of the month are due by the end of the same month.